Gokyo Valley Trek

 On the Gokyo Valley Trek, we are able to experience the culture of the famous Sherpas and learn first-hand about their renowned mountaineering skills, fascinating culture, and way of life.
 The beauty of mountains, lakes, glaciers, and ridges can be experienced with the Gokyo Ri Trek.
 Trekking in Gokyo valleys offers a great opportunity to view the Ngozumpa Glacier, known as the biggest in Nepal’s Himalaya.
 Gokyo’s fifth lake track is famous for large views of various mountains, including Mt.
 EverestCho-OyuLhotse, and Makalu, which can be seen clearly from Gokyo Ri above Gokyo Lake.
 You might even spot the elusive snow leopard!

-We begin our 13-day trip in Kathmandu with a visit to UNESCO World Heritage sites before heading to the most beautiful and challenging experience of the Gokyo Valley Trek.
+We begin our 12-day trip in Kathmandu with a visit to UNESCO World Heritage sites before heading to the most beautiful and challenging experience of the Gokyo Valley Trek.
+If you like a touch of a challenge, we are glad to organize this Gokyo Ri Trek for you, making it a highly recommended life experience.

 Route to Gokyo Valley Trek